Mathematics knows no races or geographic boundaries; for mathematics, the cultural world is one country.

 — David Hilbert

 SCIAMVS is an annual journal dedicated to studies of the sources of pre-modern exact sciences—where the notion of modernity is understood to play out differently in different geographical regions.

-Founded in the spirit of the scholarship of Otto Neugebauer and Kiyosi Yabuuti, SCIAMVS aims to provide a venue for close studies of the sources for ancient and medieval mathematical sciences, from any culture and in any language.
+Founded in the spirit of the scholarship of Otto Neugebauer (1899-1990) and Kiyoshi Yabuuti 薮内清 (1906-2000), SCIAMVS aims to provide a venue for close studies of the sources for ancient and medieval mathematical sciences, from any culture and in any language.

 SCIAMVS is associated with the Canadian Society for the History and Philosophy of Mathematics.

 The journal is indexed by the following databasing services: